What do management students need from course and teaching communication?

 How Student Voice Analytics helps you

-Student Voice Analytics translates student comments into targeted actions for management programmes.
+Student Voice Analytics translates student comments into targeted actions for management programmes (see our NSS open-text analysis methodology for how comments are coded and scored).
 It tracks how communication issues trend over time and by segment, so you can see where full‑time cohorts or specific modules need a different approach.
-You can drill from provider to school or programme to brief teams with concise evidence, compare like‑for‑like across subject areas and demographics, and export focused summaries for programme meetings and academic boards.
-For management studies, it highlights where assessment communications, timetabling and digital messaging reduce or increase friction, so course teams can prioritise the changes that shift student sentiment fastest.
+You can drill from provider to school or programme to brief teams with concise evidence.
+You can compare like‑for‑like across subject areas and demographics, and export focused summaries for programme meetings and academic boards.
+For management studies, it highlights where assessment communication, timetabling and digital messaging reduce or increase friction.
+That helps course teams prioritise the changes most likely to shift student sentiment quickly.